 - Stepped care.

-There has been much discussion of models of care for clients with comorbid conditions, but very little research is available to determine which models may suit which comorbidities.
-AOD workers need to make pragmatic decisions as to which model is most appropriate for individual clients.
+There has been much discussion of models of care for clients with co-occurring conditions, but very little research is available to determine which models may be better suited for which conditions.
+AOD workers may need to make pragmatic decisions as to which model is most appropriate for individual clients.

-The idea of integrated treatment for two disorders has considerable intuitive appeal, and presents a number of advantages over other treatment approaches.
-Integrated treatment by a single service helps to ensure that there is a single point of contact (the client does not ‘fall through the gaps’), there are common objectives, treatment is internally consistent, the relationship between AOD use and mental health conditions may be explored, and communication problems between agencies do not interfere with treatment .
+It should be noted that there are several ways in which the term ‘integrated’ is used with regard to AOD and mental health.
+In these Guidelines, we use the term ‘integrated treatment’ to refer to the simultaneous treatment of a person’s AOD use and mental health by a single provider or service, which is distinct from the concept of ‘integrated services’ (combining different services such as mental health and AOD) and ‘integrated systems’ (combining service policies, funding, budgets or administrations) .
+The idea of integrated treatment for two disorders has considerable intuitive appeal and presents a number of advantages over other treatment approaches.
+Integrated treatment by a single provider or service helps to ensure that there is a single point of contact (the client does not ‘fall through the gaps’), there are common objectives, treatment is internally consistent, the relationship between AOD use and mental health conditions may be explored, and communication problems between agencies do not interfere with treatment .

-Table 28: Approaches to treating comorbid AOD and mental health conditions
+Table 37: Models of care for co-occurring AOD and mental health conditions

 |Both the client’s AOD use and mental health condition are treated simultaneously but the treatments are provided independent of each other.
 Treatment for AOD use is provided by one treatment provider or service, while the mental health condition is treated by another provider or service.